 ROB FINNIS / 2012

-With very special thanks to Bob Feldman for his kind co-operation in the preparation and realisation of this project, and to Brett Berns, Cassie Berns and Martin Roberts.
+With very special thanks to Bob Feldman for his kind cooperation in the preparation and realization of this project, and to Brett Berns, Cassie Berns, and Martin Roberts.

 (ANTEPENULTIMATE PAGE) CREDITS

 Mike Callaghan and David Edwards – The Bang Records Story (www.bsnpubs.com)

 Davie Gordon – F-G-G Discography at Spectropop.com (http://tinyurl.com/cpdsdj2)

 Photos courtesy of Diane Christian Toppin, John Clemente, Ady Croasdell, Bob Feldman, Rob Finnis, Alan Lorber, Jerry Shatzberg, Eddie Smith and Michael Randolph.
 Records and record covers supplied by Eric Charge, Ady Croasdell, Rob Finnis, Vicki Fox, Peter Gibbon, Rob Hughes, Mick Patrick, Martin Roberts, Tony Rounce and Simon White.
 Trade magazine adverts and cuttings from the Ace Records Ltd collection.